Table of Contents

 1.7 REPLACEMENT

-When it becomes necessary by reason of leave, vacancy or resignation to replace the Chair of the Academic Senate, the Vice Chair shall succeed directly to the position of the Chair.
-When it becomes necessary by reason of vacancy, resignation, or one semester leave to replace the Past Chair of the Senate, the Vice Chair of the Senate, or the Secretary of the Senate, the Executive Committee will fill the position with a candidate recommended by the Structure and Functions subcommittee.
+When it becomes necessary by reason of vacancy, resignation, or one semester leave to replace the Vice Chair of the Senate or the Secretary of the Senate, the Executive Committee will fill the position with a candidate recommended by the Structure and Functions subcommittee.
 Such appointments shall become effective immediately upon approval by the Executive Committee.

 Section 2.
-SCHOOL SENATORS
+REPRESENTATIVE SENATORS

 2.1 NUMBER